varnish/varnish-wiki/source/magento/index.rst

 ==================

-Magento is a powerful e-commerce platform  for marketing, catalog management and search engine optimization.Magento provides online merchants with a flexible shopping cart system, a control over a user friendly WUI with contents and  various functionality for online users.
+Magento is a powerful e-commerce platform  for marketing, catalog management and search engine optimization.
+Magento provides online merchants with a flexible shopping cart system, a control over a user friendly WUI with contents and various functionality for online users.

 Magento sites have been using varnish because it makes the websites super fast.
 Varnish is one of the most cost effective alternatives for web accelaration with powerful return on investments.
-With a proper setup of varnish, maintenance costs can be reduced by 85%.
+We believe with a proper setup of varnish, maintenance costs can be reduced by 85%.

 Magento 2 with all its excellent features can be very demanding of resources and thus is predicted to give poor performance as clients increase.
-With the latest realease of Magento 2, varnish has been included as a requirement as it will help the site fly with significant advantages.
+With the latest realease of Magento 2, varnish has been included as a requirement as it will help the site fly with significant advantages!

 - Varnish can detect devices and thus provide device friendly services.

 - It allows modifying of cache control headers

-- Write caching based on your own caching policies such as stripping cookies, over ride caching time, set which pages and much more.
+- Write caching based on your own caching policies such as stripping cookies, over ride caching time, set which pages to cache and not and much more.

-To read more about installing magento2 http://devdocs.magento.com/guides/v2.1/install-gde/bk-install-guide.html
+To read more about installing `Magento 2`_

 Implementing Magento 2 with Varnish
 -----------------------------------